andreanisme/CSS-isme/README.md

 In this file you’ll add your columns to breakpoints within a parent element, to set-up a flexible grid system.

-Using our respond-to mixin (as mentioned above) and our breakpoints for the settings file, we can build a mobile first grid system.
+Using our respond-to mixin (as mentioned above) and our breakpoints for the settings file, I can build a mobile first grid system.

 For example: